IGNF/roc4j/README.md

 Handling ROC curves with roc4j
 ===================

-The package roc4j is designed for estimating and handling Receiver Operating Characteristics (ROC) curves of binary classifiers in JAVA.
-Among its main features, it contains:
+The package roc4j is designed for estimating and handling Receiver Operating Characteristics (ROC) curves of binary classifiers in Java.
+Robust and accurate estimation of ROC curve is of utmost importance in statistical learning.

+Among roc4j main features:

 - ROC curve computation
 - ROC curve filtering and smoothing